jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

             - [x] Still have to do Done projects.
         - [x] Update lists of contents
         - [x] Legend:
             - [x] Brainstorm: I might keep the legend as it is.
 It may be more work to check which colors are used where and to change it?
-Maybe not, maybe that would be the right way to go.
+Maybe not, maybe that might be the right way to go.
             - [x] 'Legend' => 'Legend of Symbols and Markings'?
             - [x] Use simpler color coding.
             - [x] There is ambiguity between coloring of back then and now.